Exabyte-io/api-client/README.md

 # Usage

-"examples" directory contains a few examples to interact with Exabyte REST API.
-For more information, see [Exabyte REST API documentation](https://docs.exabyte.io/rest-api/rest-api-python-client/).
+"examples" directory contains a few examples to interact with Exabyte.io API.
+For more information, see [API documentation](https://docs.exabyte.io/rest-api/rest-api-python-client/).

 © 2017 Exabyte Inc.